ABOUT THE

 MISSOURI NAACP

-STANDING IN SOLIDARITY FOR JUSTICE
+STANDING IN SOLIDARITY.

 Founded on February 12, 1909, the NAACP is the nation’s oldest, largest and most widely recognized grassroots-based civil rights organization.
 The organization has more than half of a million members and supporters throughout the world who are the premier advocates for civil rights in their communities, with activities rooted in campaigning for equal opportunity and conducting voter mobilization.